diabayes.typedefs.Variables#

 Convert the container values to a JAX array.
 The order of the output follows the order of StateDict.keys, with the first item being the friction coefficient.
 For

-state variables, the output is an array of shape(1+n,)
+nstate variables, the output is an array of shape(1+n,)for scalars, and(t, 1+n)for time series.Examples

 >>> scalars = Variables(...) >>> mu = scalars.to_array()[0] # friction is first element >>> timeseries = Variables(...) >>> mu = timeseries.to_array()[:, 0] >>> all_final_values = timeseries.to_array()[-1, :]